East Malling: Amenities

 The ragstone church is dedicated to St James the Great, and forms part of a Conservation Area on the High Street.
+It boasts of a clerestoried nave dating from the 14th century.
+Within the church lies Sir Thomas Twisden, a high court judge who presided at the trials of the regicides of Charles I.

-St James is the primary school and the main secondary school for the area is The Malling School.
+St James is the primary school, and the main secondary school for the area is The Malling School.

 Transport

 There is a railway station at East Malling with services to Maidstone, Ashford & London.

 Media

 Much of the location filming for the 1960s BBC comedy programme "Mr Pastry" took place in the countryside around East Malling.
 Richard Hearne who starred had lived in a neighbouring village, St Mary Platt, and knew the area well.